edrickwong/gene-303-report/gene303.md

 ## The Student Life
 Being an engineering exchange student, there are two major things to keep in mind about student life.

+### Academic Time

+Probably one of the weirder aspects of student life, the times written on schedule and events is not the real time you should show up.
+Keeping with ancient habits where students relied on the church bell to tell time, they were given 15 minutes after the chime to show up to their class.
+In its modern modern manifestation, there is simple 15 and double 15.
+During weekdays from 7 a.m. to 5 p.m., simple 15 applies and  the start time is 15 minutes later than written.
+Any other time, double 15 applies and events start 30 minutes later than written.
+One adjustment factor to this is called prick (period), which is modified to the academic time rules.
+For every period after the time, you take off 15 minutes.
+Ontop of this, if times are written with a ':' or the event is an exam or lab, generally they start on time.

 ### LTH Guilds
 LTH is the engineering department at Lund, and is divided into guilds.
 Each guild represents a different faculty of engineering: